nachi7917-eng/EMS_Animation/README.md

 ## Disclaimer

 This is inteded as just an animation made by using the Manim library and not a simulation.
-The planets and speeds and not to scale.
+The planets and speeds are not to scale.